nicky-nym/nicky-nym.github.io/pages/kinematic.md

   * **Enyimba Economic City**, in Nigeria (1.5 million residents)
   * and more than 100 others...

+> "Neom is best described as a $500 billion ... plan for a 10,000 square mile area"[^lutter]

+> "New Cairo, ... when completed, it could house as many as 5 million residents"[^lutter]

+> "Forest City is a $100 billion new city development which will house 700,000 residents when completed.
+Forest city is a 5600-acre development."[^lutter]

 ## <a name="cost-effective"></a>(3.5) Building new cities is cost-effective